 Would you call -7 degrees cold?
 I call it Maine.
 I can drive from Bangor Maine in the middle of the state to Madawaska up north and it will drop as much as 20 degrees, or drive south to New Hampshire and it will rise 20.
 Maine is in a perfect position geographically to face the brunt of the arctic cold air masses coming down over eastern Canada heading for the Atlantic, and I have lived and worked outdoors through many days and nights at temps of -20 and less.
-I swear this will be my last winter spent in the deep freeze no matter what part of the country I move to.
+I hope this will be my last winter spent in the deep freeze no matter what part of the country I move to.

 Before I can move on to my future plans there are many repairs and upgrades to be completed.
 I recently had the oil pan gasket replaced along with a new and larger pan for the automatic transmission.
 The larger pan gives me 2 more quarts of fluid for better cooling and less chance of drawing air instead of fluid on steep slopes.
 This pan also has a drain so I can change the fluid a lot easier for longer life after the rebuild that will be coming soon.